 Primary The function appears on the key.
-Function Ex: to display the MATH menu, press math.

-Function

-Secondary The function appears above the key in the same color as the 2nd key.

-When you press the [2nd] key, the key name printed above the other key becomes active for the next keystroke.

-Ex: to display the TEST menu, press [2nd] and then [test].

-The flashing cursor becomes 1 when you press 2nd.
+Function Ex: to display the MATH menu, press [math].
+Secondary Function The function appears above the key in the same color as the 2nd key.
+When you press the 2nd key, the key name printed above the other key becomes active for the next keystroke.
+Ex: to display the TEST menu, press 2nd and then [test].
+The flashing cursor becomes 1 when you press 2nd .
 1 may also appear in the status bar.

-Tertiary (Alpha Kev) Function The function appears above the key in the same color as the alpha key.
+NORMAL FLOAT AUTO REAL RADIAN MP Tertiary (Alpha Key) Function The function appears above the key in the same color as the alpha key.
 The third function allows you to enter alphabetic characters and special symbols, and to access SOLVE and shortcut menus.
 Ex: to display the letter A, press alpha and then [A].

-- To enter several alphabetic characters in a row, press [2nd] [A-lock].
+To enter several alphabetic characters in a row, press 2nd [A-lock].
 This locks the alpha key in the ON position so that you avoid having to repeatedly press alpha.
-Press alpha again to unlock it. - The flashing cursor becomes when you press alpha . may also appear in the status bar.
+Press alpha again to unlock it.
+The flashing cursor becomes a when you press alpha. and yalso appear in the status bar.